A label-efficient two-sample test: Abstract

 \section{Abstract}

 Two-sample tests evaluate whether two samples are realizations of the same distribution (the null hypothesis) or two different distributions (the alternative hypothesis).
-In the traditional formulation of this problem, the statistician has access to both the measurements (feature variables) and the group variable (label variable).
-However, in several important applications, feature variables can be easily measured but the binary label variable is unknown and costly to obtain.
-In this paper, we consider this important variation on the classical two-sample test problem and pose it as a problem of obtaining the labels of only a small number of samples in service of performing a two-sample test.
-We devise a label efficient three-stage framework: firstly, a classifier is trained with samples uniformly labeled to model the posterior probabilities of the labels; secondly, a novel query scheme dubbed \emph{bimodal query} is used to query labels of samples from both classes with maximum posterior probabilities, and lastly, the classical Friedman-Rafsky (FR) two-sample test is performed on the queried samples.
-Our theoretical analysis shows that bimodal query is optimal for two-sample testing using the FR statistic under reasonable conditions and that the three-stage framework controls the Type I error.
-Extensive experiments performed on synthetic, benchmark, and application-specific datasets demonstrate that the three-stage framework has decreased Type II error over uniform querying and certainty-based querying with same number of labels while controlling the Type I error.
+We consider a new setting for this problem where sample features are easily measured whereas sample labels are unknown and costly to obtain.
+Accordingly, we devise a three-stage framework in service of performing an effective two-sample test with only a small number of sample label queries: first, a classifier is trained with samples uniformly labeled to model the posterior probabilities of the labels; second, a novel query scheme dubbed \emph{bimodal query} is used to query labels of samples from both classes, and last, the classical Friedman-Rafsky (FR) two-sample test is performed on the queried samples.
+Theoretical analysis and extensive experiments performed on several datasets demonstrate that the proposed test controls the Type I error and has decreased Type II error relative to uniform querying and certainty-based querying.
 Source code for our algorithms and experimental results is available at \url{https://github.com/wayne0908/Label-Efficient-Two-Sample}.